Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Detailed experimental protocol

-\paragraph{ME, SCF, FSIC and FSSD tests.} \citet{jitkrittum2016interpretable} uses the two-sample tests ME and SCF proposed by \citet{chwialkowski2015fast} with features which are chosen to maximise a lower bound on the test power.
+\textbf{ME, SCF, FSIC and FSSD tests.} \citet{jitkrittum2016interpretable} use the two-sample tests ME and SCF proposed by \citet{chwialkowski2015fast} with features which are chosen to maximise a lower bound on the test power.
 The ME test is based on analytic Mean Embeddings while the SCF test uses the difference in Smooth Characteristic Functions.
-For the independence problem, \citet{jitkrittum2017adaptive} constructs a FSIC test which uses their proposed normalised Finite Set Independence Criterion. \citet{jitkrittum2017linear} proposes a goodness-of-fit test based on the Finite Set Stein Discrepancy (FSSD).
-All those tests utilise test statistics which evaluate the witness function of either MMD, HSIC, or KSD, at some test locations (i.e. features) chosen on held-out data to maximise test power.
+For the independence problem, \citet{jitkrittum2017adaptive} construct a FSIC test which uses their proposed normalised Finite Set Independence Criterion. \citet{jitkrittum2017linear} propose a goodness-of-fit test based on the Finite Set Stein Discrepancy (FSSD).
+All those tests utilise test statistics which evaluate the witness function of either the MMD, HSIC, or KSD, at some test locations (\emph{i.e.} features) chosen on held-out data to maximise test power.
 For the two-sample SCF test, the test locations are in the frequency domain rather than in the spatial domain.
 All tests are used with 10 test locations which are chosen on half of the data, as done in the experiments of \citet{jitkrittum2016interpretable,jitkrittum2017adaptive,jitkrittum2017linear}.
-The ME and SCF tests use the quantiles of the known chi-square asymptotic null distributions.
-The FSIC test uses 500 permutations to simulate the null hypothesis and compute the test threshold to ensure well-calibrated non-asymptotic level.
-The FSSD test simulates 2000 samples from the asymptotic null distribution (weighted sum of chi-squares) with the eigenvalues being computed from the covariance matrix with respect to the observed sample.
+The ME and SCF tests use the quantiles of their known chi-square asymptotic null distributions.
+The FSIC test uses 500 permutations to simulate the null hypothesis and compute the test threshold to ensure a well-calibrated non-asymptotic level.
+The FSSD test simulates 2000 samples from the asymptotic null distribution (weighted sum of chi-squares) with the eigenvalues being computed from the covariance matrix with respect to the observed samples.
 For the two-sample and independence tests, the bandwidths of the Gaussian kernels are selected during the optimization procedure.
-For the goodness-of-fit test, the bandwidth of the IMQ (inverse multiquadric) kernel is set to one as done by \citet{jitkrittum2017linear}, following the recommendation of \citet{gorham2017measuring}.
+For the goodness-of-fit test, the bandwidth of the IMQ (inverse multiquadric) kernel is set to some fixed value as done by \citet{jitkrittum2017linear}, following the recommendation of \citet{gorham2017measuring}.